 Utility Crossings and Bridges

 The construction of utilities through or paralleling the defined trunk system that require disturbance of the bed or banks of the creek or the diversion of the creek and all bridges across the trunk system must be submitted to the BCWMC for review.
-Utility Crossings and Bridges requirements are included in Section 8.0.
+Utility Crossings and Bridges requirements are described in Section 8.0.

 Department of Natural Resources (DNR) Permit Applications